bobfoster/avl-trees/README.md

 The code examples show two different ways to apply AVL trees.

-*AVLTree* is a functional implementation.
+*AvlTree* is a functional implementation.
 Each node represents a complete AVL subtree and is immutable.
 Adding or deleting a node returns a new tree that contains (or does not contain) the added (deleted) node and shares structure with the unaffected parts of the tree.
 The functional implementation is useful for concurrent